University of the District of Columbia

 Endorsements include Passenger (P), allowing you to carry passengers, Tank (T), allowing you to drive trucks containing liquid cargo, and H (Hazardous Materials), allowing you to drive trucks containing such hazardous materials as flammable liquids, explosives, or radioactive substances.

 To obtain an endorsement, you will need to pass a specialized knowledge exam and possibly a specialized driving skills test.
 To obtain an H, P, or School Bus (S) endorsement, you must successfully complete training from FMCSA-approved training providers.
 You must also undergo a thorough background check to obtain an S endorsement.

-This course includes the required ELDT theory exams for each of the units.; it does NOT include the cost of the CDL test or other state exam charges.
+This course includes the required ELDT theory exams for each of the units.; it does NOT include the behind-the-wheel training, cost of the CDL test, or other state exam charges.